 An increasing number of Forex brokers are looking to set up their business in Belize.
-It might not be the first location which comes to mind but there are a number of good reasons for its popularity.
+It might not be the first location that comes to mind, but there are a number of good reasons for its popularity.
 For companies wanting to set up their business, it is a very simple process, but the tax benefits available in Belize are possibly the biggest advantage.
 Forex brokers in Belize are not required to pay any tax on earnings made outside of the country, which is of great benefit for brokers offering their online services around the world.
-Another great advantage is the very strict secrecy laws which make it almost impossible for researchers and governments to find out who the owners and shareholders of a company are.
+Another great advantage is the very strict secrecy laws, which make it almost impossible for researchers and governments to find out who the owners and shareholders of a company are.
 But what about regulation?
 Are Forex brokers in Belize regulated by a particular agency?

 An introduction to the IFSC

-- It regulates the arrangements for international financial services
+- It regulates the arrangements for international financial services.

-- It is responsible for the supervision and control of Licensed Investment Services Companies, investment consultants and mutual fund management companies
+- It is responsible for the supervision and control of Licensed Investment Services Companies, investment consultants, and mutual fund management companies.

-- Any financial providers found to be breaking the regulations are at risk of facing administrative sanctions or disciplinary penalties imposed by the IFSC
+- Any financial providers found to be breaking the regulations are at risk of facing administrative sanctions or disciplinary penalties imposed by the IFSC.